Evan-R/modules/src/Selene/Components/DependencyInjection/README.md

 $container->setParam('my.options', [1, 2, 3]);

-// passing a parameter to a service's setter method
+// passing a parameter to a setter method of a service
 $container->setService('my_service', 'Acme\FooService')
 	->addSetter('setOptions', ['@my.options'])

-// passing a service reference to the service's setter method
+// passing a service reference to a setter method of a service

 $container->setService('other_service', 'Acme\OtherService');